-The bells of Cornell, referred to as the Cornell Chimes, are the heartbeat of campus life, marking the hours and chiming daily concerts.
-The original set of nine bells, a gift of Jennie McGraw, first rang out at the university's opening ceremonies October 7, 1868.
+The bells of Cornell referred to as the Cornell Chimes, are the heartbeat of campus life, marking the hours and chiming daily concerts.
+The original set of nine bells, a gift of Jennie McGraw, first rang out at the university's opening ceremonies on October 7, 1868.
 Over time the chime has been recast and expanded to 21 bells.
 Three concerts are performed each day while classes are in session.

 The bells are played by student and alumni chimesmasters.
 The small staff performs daily concerts during the school year and a reduced schedule during the summer and semester breaks, as well as a variety of specialty concerts.
-Each spring a rigorous ten-week competition is held for anyone interested in becoming a chimesmaster.
+Each spring, a rigorous ten-week competition is held for anyone interested in becoming a chimesmaster.
 There is no electronic assistance to the playing mechanism - all the work is done by the player.
-In the 1940s a chimesmaster received physical education credit for his efforts!
+In the 1940s, a chimesmaster received physical education credit for his efforts!

 Music of the Bells

-The bells were originally played on a ground level playing stand before moving to McGraw Hall in 1873.
+The bells were originally played on a ground-level playing stand before moving to McGraw Hall in 1873.
 The small tower in McGraw Hall was never intended for the bells, and accounts from that time claim the building shook each time the bells were rung!